How May 24 Became Known as Victoria Day

-She was a carrier of hemophilia.
+She was a carrier of hemophilia

 Queen Victoria carried a gene mutation for hemophilia, a rare disorder in which blood doesn’t clot as it normally should, leading sufferers to bleed excessively from even the smallest of cuts.
-The queen passed on the disease to three of her children, including son Leopold, who at age 30, haemorrhaged to death after a fall.
+The Queen passed on the disease to three of her children, including son Leopold, who at age 30, haemorrhaged to death after a fall.

 Diamonds—and sapphires—are a girl’s best friend.
 Or at least that’s what Prince Albert figured when he commissioned a coronet to present to Victoria as a gift after two years of marriage.
 Easily one of the most beautiful pieces of jewelry in the royal collection, the stunning tiara boasts countless diamonds and no fewer than 11 sapphires.

-23. The recent ITV/PBS Victoria mini-series isn’t 100% accurate.
+The ITV/PBS Victoria mini-series isn’t 100% accurate

 Did an 18-year-old Victoria really propose to a swoon-worthy Prime Minister Lord Melbourne?
 Did scheming stewards actually make an attempt to disrupt a royal ball?
-Although these tales certainly made for entertaining television in the recent ITV/PBS production of Victoria, they’re likely more fiction than fact.
+Although these tales certainly made for entertaining television in the ITV/PBS production of Victoria, they’re likely more fiction than fact.
 Historians have pointed out that Lord Melbourne would have been 60 years old, overweight, and likely much more of a father figure than a potential love interest for the young queen.

 Although modern-day depictions of Queen Victoria would have you believe she was dour—likely due to the fact that her reign was a period of strict conservative values—she herself denied ever having used the phrase, “We are not amused.”